tomkoptel/notes-vault/Fleeting Notes/Binary Search.md

-#algorithm #series
+#algorithm #series #big-o
 The binary search operates on the principle of dividing the original collection of N by 2 every pass.
 What is the runtime?.
-The total runtime is a number of steps we can make until N becomes.
+The total runtime is a number of steps we can make until N becomes `1`.
 On each step we divide N by 2.
 If looked in reverse: "How many multiplies taken until we get N?"
 $$
 \begin{align*}
 N_0 = 16\\